jswny/vaxer/README.md

 **Note**: all phone numbers should be in the form `+1XXXXXXXXXX` for US numbers.

-- `DELAY`: delay in MS in between checks, defaults to 10 minutes
+- `DELAY`: delay in MS in between checks, defaults to 10 minutes.
+The first check is done 1 minute after startup, then the delay is used.
 - `TWILIO_ACCOUNT_SID`: for your Twilio account
 - `TWILIO_AUTH_TOKEN`: for your Twilio account
 - `TWILIO_PHONE_NUMBER`: the Twilio phone number to send SMS from using your account